Type Ia supernovae interacting with a close circumstellar material (SNe Ia-CSM) are SNe Ia inside planetary nebulae (SNIPs): INTRODUCTION

 Despite the iconic Tycho and Kepler type Ia supernovae (SNe Ia) and the intensive usage of the images of their remnants, as well as other SN Ia remnants (SNRs), in public lectures and classes, there is no consensus on the leading scenarios of normal SNe Ia.
 Not only there is no consensus on the leading SN Ia scenarios, there is also no consensus on the classification of the different theoretical scenarios, as evidence from the many reviews in the last decade (e.g., \citealt{Maozetal2014, MaedaTerada2016, Hoeflich2017, LivioMazzali2018, Soker2018Rev, Soker2019Rev, Soker2024Rev, Wang2018, Jhaetal2019NatAs, RuizLapuente2019, Ruiter2020, Aleoetal2023, Liuetal2023Rev, Vinkoetal2023, RuiterSeitenzahl2025}).
 A prominent piece of evidence from recent classifications and studies is that the previous millennium's classification of the single-degenerate (SD) and double-degenerate (DD) scenarios is obsolete.
 The core-degenerate (CD) scenario, studied in this paper, does not belong to either the SD or the DD scenarios.

 Some scenarios have two or more channels (sub-scenarios).
-Examples include the common-envelope wind model \citep{MengPodsiadlowski2017, CuiMeng2022, WangMeng2025}, the HeCO hybrid channel of the DD scenario (e.g., \citealt{Peretsetal2019, Zenatietal2019, Zenatietal2023}), the channels of the SD scenario with a main-sequence star and a carbon–oxygen–neon white dwarf (WD; e.g., \citealt{GuoMeng2025RAA}), and the core-merger detonation model \citep{Ablimit2021}.
+Channels of a scenario differ in secondary parameters, like the composition of one or two WDs in the DD scenario or the evolutionary phase at which the WD accretes mass in the SD scenario.
+Examples include the common-envelope wind model \citep{MengPodsiadlowski2017, CuiMeng2022, WangMeng2025} of the SD scenario, the HeCO hybrid channel of the DD scenario (e.g., \citealt{Peretsetal2019, Zenatietal2019, Zenatietal2023}), the channels of the SD scenario with a main-sequence star and a carbon–oxygen–neon white dwarf (WD; e.g., \citealt{GuoMeng2025RAA}), and the core-merger detonation model \citep{Ablimit2021}.
 Some papers reconsider new processes, i.e., new mass-transfer prescriptions (e.g., \citealt{Lietal2023RAA}).
 Each scenario has advantages, but also struggles to explain certain observations.
 Some observations challenge most scenarios, or even all (e.g., \citealt{Pearsonetal2024, SchinasiLembergKushnir2025, sharonKushnirWygoda2025, Sharonetal2025, Wangetal2024}).

-Because there is no one emerging leading SN Ia scenario, studies in recent years have considered the different scenarios and their channels for normal and peculiar SNe Ia (e.g., \citealt{Boraetal2024, Bossetal2024, Bregmanetal2024, CasabonaFisher2024, DerKacyetal2024, Joshietal2024, Koetal2024, Kobashietal2024, Limetal2024, Mandaletal2024, MandalSetal2025Tycho, Mehtaetal2024, Palicioetal2024, Phillipsetal2024, Soker2024RAAPN, Uchidaetal2024, Burmesteretal2025, Ferrandetal2025, Gabaetal2025NewA, Griffithetal2025, Hoogendametal2025a, Hoogendametal2025b, Itoetal2025, IwataMaeda2025, Kumaretal2025, Mageeetal2025, Michaelisetal2025, MichaelisPerets2025, OHoraetal2025, Pollinetal2025, Simotasetal2025, WangChenPan2025, ChenCetal2026, Courtetal2026, Pakmoretal2026, Panetal2026, ZhaoXetal2026}, for a limited list of papers since 2024).
+Because there is no one emerging leading SN Ia scenario, studies in recent years have considered the different scenarios and their channels for normal and peculiar SNe Ia (e.g., \citealt{Boraetal2024, Bossetal2024, Bregmanetal2024, CasabonaFisher2024, DerKacyetal2024, Joshietal2024, Koetal2024, Kobashietal2024, Limetal2024, Mandaletal2024, MandalSetal2025Tycho, Mehtaetal2024, Palicioetal2024, Phillipsetal2024, Soker2024RAAPN, Uchidaetal2024, Burmesteretal2025, Ferrandetal2025, Gabaetal2025NewA, Griffithetal2025, Hoogendametal2025a, Hoogendametal2025b, Itoetal2025, IwataMaeda2025, Kumaretal2025, Mageeetal2025, Michaelisetal2025, MichaelisPerets2025, OHoraetal2025, Simotasetal2025, WangChenPan2025, ChenCetal2026, Courtetal2026, Dasetal2026, Pakmoretal2026, Panetal2026, Pateletal2026, Pollinetal2026, ZhaoXetal2026}, for a limited list of papers since 2024).
 The situation might be complicated by the presence of multiple SN Ia populations (e.g., \citealt{Gabaetal2026}), particularly Chandrasekhar- and sub-Chandrasekhar-mass explosions (see the reviews listed above).